Common Questions

 Q: Is this the breed that they eat in Korea?

-A: Historically, the Jindo was not the breed raised for consumption in Korea.
-The Jindo was valued for being an extremely intelligent hunting dog.
+A: Historically, the Korean Jindo Dog was not the breed raised for consumption in Korea.
+The Korean Jindo Dog was valued for being an extremely intelligent hunting dog.
 It was a different spitz dog referred to as Nureongi (누렁이) that was reared and consumed by a small portion of the population.

-Q; Is it illegal to export a Jindo puppy out of Korea?
+Q; Is it illegal to export a Korean Jindo puppy out of Korea?

-A: No, it is not illegal to export a Jindo puppy out of Korea.
-The Jindos located on the mainland of Korea are not under any protection regulations and may be exported. ie. International airline travel paperwork freely denote "Jindo" for a dog's breed.
+A: No, it is not illegal to export a Korean Jindo puppy out of Korea.
+The Korean Jindo dogs located on the mainland of Korea are not under any protection regulations and may be exported. ie. International airline travel paperwork freely denote "Jindo" for a dog's breed.

-A: Jindos within Jindo island require a transport/export document from the county to be moved off the island and out of the jurisdiction of the protection regulations.
+A: Korean Jindo Dogs within island of Jindo require a transport/export document from the county to be moved off the island and out of the jurisdiction of the protection regulations.